Kulothunga II: Literature

 Kulottunga Chola II's reign was marked by literary activity as evidenced by the works of Sekkizhar and Ottakoothar.
 Sekkizhar composed the Periyapuranam, a religious treatise on Shaivism during his reign.
 The Kulottunga Cholan Ula and the Kulottunga Cholan Pillai Tamil, a work dealing with the emperor's childhood were authored by Ottakoothar in honor of the emperor.

 Persecution of Vaishnavas

 Some scholars identify Kulothunga II with Krimikanta Chola or worm-necked Chola so called as he is said to have suffered from cancer of the throat or neck.
 The latter finds mention in the Vaishnava Guruparampara and is said to have been a strong opponent of the Vaishnavas.
 The work Parpannamritam (17th century) refers to the Chola king called Krimikanta who is said to have removed the Govindaraja idol from the Chidambaram Nataraja temple.
-The Kulothunga Cholan Ula states that during the reign of Kulottunga II, God Vishnu was sent back to his original abode, that is the sea.
+The Kulothunga Cholan Ula states that during the reign of Kulottunga II, God Vishnu was sent back to his original abode, that is the sea (i.e the Govindaraja idol was thrown into the sea).
 However, according to "Koil Olugu" (temple records) of the Srirangam temple, Kulottunga Chola was the son of Krimikanta Chola.
 The former, unlike his father, is said to have been a repentant son who supported Vaishnavism.
-Ramanuja is said to have made Kulottunga II as a disciple of his nephew, Dasarathi.
-The king then granted the management of the Ranganathaswamy temple to Dasarathi and his descendants as per the wish of Ramanuja.